mkrdip/related-posts-widget/readme.txt

 While using this plugin if you find any bug or any conflict, please submit an issue at [Github](https://github.com/DanielFloeter/same-category-posts) (If possible with a pull request).

+= Tip Top Press =
+We're <a target="_blank" href="http://tiptoppress.com/">Tip Top Press</a> and create widgets for Wordpress.
+If you want to know about what we're working on and you are interested in backgrounds then you can read our <a target="_blank" href="http://tiptoppress.com/blog/">blog</a>.

 == Installation ==

 = Automatic installation =